 That day changed how I would look at birds forever.
 I never knew how exciting it could be to know the difference between a laughing gull, which has a funny high-pitched nasal type call that sounds a bit like, “ha ha ha”!
 And a herring gull that cleverly drops crabs and clams to crack them open!
 We got super excited to see rare and endangered birds such as the wood stork, which enjoys a nickname of “old flinthead,” which describes his bare head that glints like metal.
 These birds have fascinated me ever since with their black and white feathers and their distinctive flight profile, which reminds me of a prehistoric bird.

 Yes, it is official: I have become a birdwatcher, a bird enthusiast, whatever you want to call me.
 Being a conservationist/hunter, it is no wonder that I have this appreciation for these amazing birds and how important it is to protect them.
 Of course, living right on the creek has widened my opportunities to spot wood storks and oystercatchers.
 But for now, roseate spoonbills have become my newest obsession as I am always on high alert trying to catch a glimpse of them flying past my windows or settling in for dinner on the oyster banks at low tide.

 A few things I’ve learned about these beautiful coastal wading birds include:

 The pale pink colors of the birds we are seeing here indicate that they may be immature birds, or that they lack shrimp in their diet.

-Typical diet consists of crustaceans, aquatic insects, frogs, newts, and very small fish.
+The typical diet consists of crustaceans, aquatic insects, frogs, newts, and very small fish.

-Range of color is from pale pink to magenta—mostly depending on their diet.
+The range of color is from pale pink to magenta—mostly depending on their diet.